 It is not uncommon for a pet with arthritis to lick or bite the affected joint.
 If the condition is severe, your furry pet can lose fur and have inflamed skin due to the frequent licking and biting.

 Veterinary Treatment for Arthritis

-If your companion animal is experiencing any of the signs of arthritis, schedule an appointment with Casillas Veterinary Hospitals.
+If your companion animal is experiencing any of the signs of arthritis, visit us at Casillas Veterinary Hospitals.
 We treat patients in Lynwood, Montebello, East Los Angeles, and the surrounding areas.
 The veterinarians at our animal hospitals can examine your beloved pet and create a treatment plan to help ease the pain and improve mobility.
 We may suggest nutritional supplements or pain medications to help ease the symptoms of arthritis.